VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 4. Lifting your legs off the floor with knees at ~90 degrees, slowly inhale as you’re lowering your body

-5. Once you feel a stretch sensation in your arms and chest, push your body up until your elbows fully straighten whilst exhaling out
+5. Once you feel a stretch sensation in your arms and chest, push your body up until your elbows fully straighten while exhaling

 6. Pause at the top before slowly lowering back down to the starting position